akka/akka/RELEASING.md

 usable with JRE 8, but also want to compile some classes with JDK11-specific types.

-When we stop supporting Scala 2.11 we might be able to update the build towork without having JDK 8 installed, by using the `-release` option.
+In the future we might be able to update the build to work without having JDK 8 installed, by using the `-release` option.

 ### MinGW